 In web editing mode:

 - In the visualization, click the trend line, and then hover your cursor over it.

 - In the tooltip that appears, select Edit to open the Trend Line Options dialog box.

-Note: To edit a trend line in Tableau Online or Tableau Server, you must have web editing permissions.
+Note: To edit a trend line in Tableau Cloud or Tableau Server, you must have web editing permissions.

 You can configure the following options in the Trend Line Options dialog box:

 Select a model type.
 For more information, see Trend Line Model Types .